 And then?
 It's a simple matter of gathering all the ingredients and mixing them together.
 So easy!
 It's best if you can make the salad a day in advance (which, in my book, is also a win—no stress on "game day"!).
 This allows the flavors to really deepen and meld.

 That's it!
-For serving, you have lots of options: nice, big Bibb lettuce leaves, pita, naan, ciabatta, tortillas, and croissants are a few examples.
+For serving, you have lots of options: nice, big Bibb lettuce leaves, pita, naan, ciabatta, tortillas, and croissants, for example.
 I hope you enjoy this Curried Chicken Salad, and happy picnicking!
 For more cookout/potluck recipe ideas than you'll ever need, check out my Virtual Memorial Day Potluck Recipes Roundup!

-- 3 tsp curry powder MILD (see Recipe Note #3)
+- 3 teaspoon curry powder, MILD (see Recipe Note #3)

 - To make this dish even healthier, omit the mayonnaise and increase the fat-free Greek yogurt to 1 cup.

-- You can find dried curry leaves in ethnic grocery stores, or order them from Amazon through my link here (affiliate).
+- You can find dried curry leaves in ethnic grocery stores, or order them from Amazon.

-- If you or any of your crowd are sensitive to spicy food, start with only 1 tsp of curry powder.
-I like a mild curry for making this salad: if you have a hot variety, make sure that you reduce the amount you use (e.g., start with 1 tsp and adjust to taste).
+- If you or any of your crowd are sensitive to spicy food, start with only 1 teaspoon of curry powder.
+I like a mild curry for making this salad: if you have a hot variety, make sure that you reduce the amount you use (e.g., start with 1 teaspoon and adjust to taste).